Sukoon Houseboat, Srinagar

 ❄️ Winter (Dec–Mar)

 Gulmarg hosts Asia’s highest ski resort.
 Even beginners can rent equipment and take beginner lessons on the lower slopes.
+Also try snow biking and ice skating.
 See our skiing in Kashmir guide.

 🌸 Spring/Summer (Apr–Sep)

 The meadows turn green and wildflowers bloom.
 Horse riding, trekking to Khilanmarg, and picnics among wildflowers are the main draws.
-Read about Khilanmarg.
+The world’s highest golf course is open through summer.

 🍂 Autumn (Oct–Nov)